coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 005.md

 We get K’Whu packed into the cart, which is gently enchanted so the inside is larger than the outside.
 We set off with the caravan to Rosevale.
 Clement and Axanomar part ways with us here, finally ready to depart.
 Faylen addresses them and is thankful for the opportunity to have met and learned from them, and Clement hugs Mary and thanks her for the support.
 They teleport away and leaves the party with Vim, Vigor, and Vogue.

 Bosch asks for all the messy details about who they are in deep with.
 Vim begins and asks if we know about the thief’s guild in different places.
 Vim explains there’s a guy - he won’t say the name because he might be cursed - and he’s trying to unite the thieves guilds under one banner.
 The trio owes that specific guy some money.
-Bosch is aware of what’s happening and who it is - [[Kincaid WIP]] - but he isn’t fully aware of the deets, of course.
+Bosch is aware of what’s happening and who it is - [[Kincaid]] - but he isn’t fully aware of the deets, of course.
 He’s an undead crime boss.